Child Molestation Law in California - Penal Code 647.6 PC

 In order for prosecutors to secure a child molestation conviction, they must prove beyond a reasonable doubt that you willfully touched the child's body, or that you willfully caused the child to touch your body, and your specific intent was to cause arousal or to gratify your own sexual desires or that of the child.

-Closely related offenses are oral copulation with a minor under California Penal Code 288a, and continuous sexual abuse of a child under Penal Code 288.5, Penal Code 288(b)(1) PC lewd acts with force, Penal Code 261.5 statutory rape, and Penal Code 286 PC sodomy.
+Closely related offenses are oral copulation with a minor under California Penal Code 288a, continuous sexual abuse of a child under Penal Code 288.5, Penal Code 288(b)(1) PC lewd acts with force, Penal Code 261.5 statutory rape, and Penal Code 286 PC sodomy.
 We also defend clients against any type of California internet sex crime charges.

 Contact Our Law Firm To Review The Case